Marianne V. Moore: Early life

 Marianne Voigt Moore, daughter of Marjorie and Max Moore and named after the poet Marianne Moore, was raised on her family farm in Mediapolis, Iowa.
 From an early age, she had a fascination with animals and insects.
 After completing her primary education and graduating from Mediapolis High School, she enrolled in Colorado College.
 During her second year of schooling, she participated in a summer research class on aquatic invertebrate zoology and became interested in the microorganisms which populated the lake on the Minnesota-Canada border, where the research facility was located.
 Completing her bachelor's degree, cum laude, in biology in 1975, she went on to work on a master's degree at Iowa State University.
-Under the tutelage of Roger W. Bachmann, Moore studied the effects of bi-products from a nearby meat processing plant on the Iowa River and earned her degree in limnology in 1977.
+Under the tutelage of Roger W. Bachmann, Moore studied the effects of by-products from a nearby meat processing plant on the Iowa River and earned her degree in limnology in 1977.
 That year, winning a Fulbright-Hays fellowship, she began her doctoral research studying zooplankton in freshwater lakes in New Zealand at the University of Canterbury in Christchurch.